canonical-ols/talisker/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

-    $ flake8 talisker tests
+    $ make  # runs python3 tests and lint
-    $ python setup.py test
-    $ tox
+    $ make tox # runs all python tests and lint

-   To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::